 WHEREFORE, premises considered, judgment is hereby rendered SETTING ASIDE the decision of the Labor Arbiter.
 However, respondents are ordered to pay complainant his separation pay equivalent to one month salary per year of service.
-Claims for moral and exemplary damages are hereby DISMISSED for utter-lack of merit.
+Claims for moral and exemplary damages are hereby DISMISSED for utter lack of merit.

-SO ORDERED."
+SO ORDERED.

-Both parties filed a motion for reconsideration but it was denied by the NLRC in a Resolution dated January 28, 2000.
+Both parties filed their respective motions for reconsideration but were denied by the NLRC in a Resolution dated January 28, 2000.

-Petitioner then filed a petition for certiorari with the Court of Appeals alleging that the NLRC committed grave abuse of discretion in finding that the termination of petitioner's employment is justified.
+Respondent then filed a petition for certiorari with the Court of Appeals alleging that the NLRC committed grave abuse of discretion in finding that the termination of his employment is justified.

-On April 6, 2001, the Court of Appeals rendered the assailed Decision affirming with modification the NLRC's Decision in the sense that respondents are also ordered to pay petitioner backwages from the time he was dismissed "up to the time the dismissal is adjudged to be just," thus:
+On April 6, 2001, the Court of Appeals rendered the assailed Decision affirming with modification the NLRC Decision in the sense that aside from paying respondent separation pay, petitioners are also ordered to pay him his backwages from the time he was dismissed "up to the time the dismissal is adjudged to be just," thus:

-"However, with respect to the monetary reward, we have to modify.
+However, with respect to the monetary reward, we have to modify.

-In the recent case of Serrano vs. NLRC, et al., the Supreme Court abandoned the policy of just directing the employer to indemnify the dismissed employees by imposing fines of varying amounts.
+In the recent case of Serrano v.
+NLRC, et al. (323 SCRA 445), the Supreme Court abandoned the policy of just directing the employer to indemnify the dismissed employees by imposing fines of varying amounts.
 In this landmark case, the High Court enunciated that, should there be any just cause for dismissing an employee under any of the causes enumerated in Art.
 282 or any of the authorized causes under Art.
-283 of the Labor Code as amended, but there was no prior notice or investigation, the remedy is to order the payment of full backwages although his dismissal must be upheld.
+283 of the Labor Code, as amended, but there was no prior notice or investigation, the remedy is to order the payment of full backwages although his dismissal must be upheld.
 His termination should not be considered void but he should simply be paid separation pay.